 Not all pestos are green.
-Pesto comes from the Italian word Pestare, meaning to grind.
-In Sicily, the most famous pesto is pesto alla trapanese, from the Mediterranean town of Trapani, Sicily.
+In fact, pesto comes from the Italian word Pestare, meaning to grind.
+In Sicily, the most famous pesto is pesto alla trapanese.
+Hailing from the Mediterranean town of Trapani, Sicily, pesto alla trapanese is one of the most popular Sicilian pasta dishes you'll find outside of Sicily.
 Adding tomatoes and swapping pine nuts for almonds, Sicilians took the pesto alla genovese and made a dish that's uniquely their own.

 BUSIATE ALLA TRAPANESE